Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Are Semaglutide and Tirzepatide HSA/FSA Eligible in 2026?

-Yes.
-Both medications are HSA and FSA eligible when a licensed healthcare provider prescribes them to treat a diagnosed medical condition.
+Semaglutide and tirzepatide may be HSA and FSA-eligible when a licensed healthcare provider prescribes them to treat a diagnosed medical condition.

 QuestionAnswer

-Is tirzepatide FSA eligible?Yes, with a valid prescription for a diagnosed condition
+Is tirzepatide FSA eligible?Eligible with a valid prescription for a diagnosed condition

-Is semaglutide FSA eligible?Yes, with a valid prescription for a diagnosed condition
+Is semaglutide FSA eligible?Eligible with a valid prescription for a diagnosed condition

-Is tirzepatide HSA eligible?Yes, under the same IRS standard
+Is tirzepatide HSA eligible?Eligible under the same IRS standard

 Do I need a Letter of Medical Necessity?Sometimes.
-Depends on your plan and diagnosis
+It depends on your plan and diagnosis.

-Does brand vs. compounded matter for eligibility?No. IRS eligibility is based on medical necessity, not brand
+Does brand vs. compounded matter?No. IRS eligibility is based on medical necessity, not brand.

 The key phrase in all of this is “diagnosed medical condition.”
 If the prescription exists purely for cosmetic weight loss with no documented diagnosis, most FSA administrators will deny the claim.